Please Read (or Scroll) to Bottom To Continue

 At House of Hoytt first pup reserved or last to be promised, selection is based on each buyers interests not the numeric order of purchase.
 Rodeo was the last of her litter to be spoken.
 My Marti was second to the last to be spoken for and Max the last from Marti's litter to gain a family.
 First or last it is individual character and client preferences that set the placement.

-On March 21, 2009, a final decision was made that would now give Max a family and on the day the boy turned a year he was delivered to his new mom followed by a pretty one year old Custom Young Adult.
+When a final decision was made that would now give Max a family and on the day the boy turned a year he was delivered to his new mom followed by a pretty one year old Custom Young Adult.
 A gift of love, devotion and protection to her fourteen year old daughter and of course a in a Hoytt Dobe formally known as Hoytt's Gentle Spirit CGC.

 Now you know WHY a "Special Offering" DOBE that fits your needs was simply a lucky find?
 Simply put, a great Hoytt Dobe who has not been spoken for has not been left unattended, yet, without a last name and has no chosen direction.
 So for the single or family looking to also enjoy a great Dobe you may save both time and money because this day you turned to our BUYERS GALLEY and found that very special companion.
 So by all means give my office a call and set up a time to speak directly with me.